-Marketplace section
+The Marketplace section

-All other components used in the Marketplace section, such as buttons, and pagination are repurposed from the original implementation for the book list.
+All other components used in the Marketplace section, such as buttons, and pagination are repurposed from the original implementation for the book list as depicted in the figure 2.5.

-Figure 2.4: Marketplace resources list wireframe.
+Figure 2.5: Marketplace resources list wireframe.

-2.2.3 Manage Marketplace resource
+2.2.3 Manage the Marketplace resource

-Covered use case (applying user requirements 5-8): The user just finished the educational path for the students.
+Covered use case (applying user requirements 5-7 and 9): The user just finished the educational path for the students.
 They put much time into this and realise that it covers quite a general topic, which could benefit other teachers outside of their organisation.
 They decide to publish it on the Marketplace.
 They claim the content to be marked as the author and allow the publishing.
 They will fill in a more detailed description, mark categories into which the educational path falls and upload a couple of screenshots from the application the content is intended for.
 After some time, they edit the educational path.
-When saving, the system detects that it is published on Marketplace and asks if the changes should be synchronised to the Marketplace resource.
+When saving, the system detects that it is published on the Marketplace and informs about the changes of the Marketplace resource.
 If another colleague from the same institution updates the book, no prompt is displayed, and they cannot update nor synchronise the Marketplace resource.
-After some more time, the author decides that the content went out of date and will unpublish the resource from Marketplace.
+After some more time, the author decides that the content went out of date and will unpublish the resource from the Marketplace.